Emiliapreuss/VirtualReality/README.md

 # VirtualReality
-My project from the University Course Object Oriented Programming
+Second semester project for the University Course "Object Oriented Programming"

 The aim of the project was to create a real world simulator in which there are different life forms with different behavior.